ankrutik/notes/aws/solutions_arch_cert/notes.md

 - automated backups need to be enabled
 - upto 5 read replicas available
 - each read replica has its own DNS endpoint
+- A read replica is billed as a standard DB Instance and at the same rates.

 Read replicas are designed to serve read traffic.
 However, there may be use cases where advanced users wish to execute DDL SQL statements against a read replica.
 Eg adding a database index to a read replica that is used for business reporting without adding the same index to the corresponding source DB instance.